-Analytic thinking can decrease religious belief, research showsApril 26th, 2012 in Psychology & Psychiatry /
+Analytic thinking can decrease religious belief, research showsApril 26, 2012 in Medicine & Health / Psychology & Psychiatry

 A new University of British Columbia study finds that analytic thinking can decrease religious belief, even in devout believers.